Hull KR hold off spirited Leigh challenge

 Rovers quickly increased their advantage as Lewis began and finished the move that led to their second try and Parcell forced his way over from dummy half to make it 18-2 at the interval.

-Parcell set up Storton to crash over before Keanan Brand gave the Centurions a glimmer of hope, pouncing on a grubber-kick to score.
+Parcell set up Storton to crash over before Brand gave the Centurions a glimmer of hope, pouncing on a grubber-kick to score.

 The Robins looked sluggish in the closing stages but, although Edwin Ipape set up Jones and Mellor then narrowed the deficit to six points, Leigh ran out of time.